-Mazanka Apartment, which features an interior crafted using plaster to create a clay-effect that looks organic and untouched.
-The studio took a similar approach in its design of Japanese restaurant Fujiwara Yoshi which features natural stone walls and a traditional garden inside.
+Mazanka Apartment, features an interior crafted using plaster to create a clay effect that looks organic and untouched.
+The studio took a similar approach in its design of the Japanese restaurant Fujiwara Yoshi which features natural stone walls and a traditional garden inside.

 SeARCH – The Netherlands